 - Would the deep oceans and atmosphere all be part of it, or just the immediate surroundings that individuals perceive?
 Why would they allow numerous environmental problems to escalate or begin in the first place?
 A “runaway simulation” is absurd because the very capability of creating it should allow the ability to shut it down or destroy its hardware (again, the question of who’s maintaining the whole scheme).

 Scientists have already debunked the hypothesis with other types of reasoning, if one needs more detail.
 Being dazzled by computer power doesn’t make Moore’s Law infinite, and YouTube will eventually run out of server space, if the power even stays on.
 People treat fallible systems like bedrock just because they still happen to work.

 If someone insists we’re actually living in a simulated world (no less crazy than solipsism) they ought to join the Flat Earth club as well.
-Wild concepts distract people from pressing problems on a real planet with too many distractions already.
+Wild technology concepts distract people from human overshoot on a physically real planet.

 This page may be updated and reworded at random with new information.
 If you cite it, please post the link instead of a pasted snapshot.